 Part of what we love about indie travel is doing the abnormal – getting outside the box of the typical one or two week vacation.
-Every other week we are going to profile a longer trip – not necessarily a round the world trip – but a trip that offers a little bit more.
-In today’s Indie Flight Hacking article, we break down a trip for the adventurous, the active, the hiker.
-Trek Around the World highlights a trip with a hiking theme, so if you love the outdoors and trekking, check out this trip through Peru, Argentina, Chile, Tanzania, India, and Nepal.
+In today’s article, we break down a trip for the adventurous – the active traveleler, the hiker.
+Trek Around the World highlights a trip with a hiking theme, so if you love the outdoors and trekking, check out this trip through Peru, Argentina, Bolivia, Chile, Tanzania, and Nepal.

-Denver > Lima, Peru > overland through South America (hiking Machu Picchu, Bolivia, Patagonia – both Argentina and Chile) to Buenos Aires, Argentina > Dar Es Salaam, Tanzania > Kathmandu, Nepal > Denver.
+Denver > Lima, Peru > overland through South America (hiking Machu Picchu, Bolivia, Patagonia – both Argentina and Chile) to El Calafate, Argentina > Buenos Aires, Argentina > Dar Es Salaam, Tanzania > Kathmandu, Nepal > Denver.

-- The dates we searched for this trip were November 1, 2012 – March 20, 2013.
-We planned with optimal hiking seasons in mind for all locations.
+- The dates we searched for this trip were November 2, 2013 – March 25, 2014.
+We planned this trip with optimal hiking seasons in mind for all locations.
 It’s difficult to find the best times to hit all these locations on one trip, but we managed to get in during the high season or shoulder season at worst.

 - Prices can and will vary depending on a variety of factors, including your point of origin, travel dates and when you actually book.

 Why you should take this trip

 - If you’re a lover of the outdoors and want to incorporate plenty of hiking and trekking into your trip, then this is the one for you.

 - You will get to hike in some of the most amazing places on Earth.

 - Machu Picchu – using the classic Inca Trail or any number of alternative treks

 - Andes of Bolivia – the options are limitless for really getting off-the-beaten path